mathjax/MathJax-docs/web/typeset.rst

 directly), then you may be able to use the following function to process the retry errors for you.

-.. js:function:: mathjax.handleRetriesFor(code)
+.. js:function:: mathjax.handleRetriesFor(function)

-   :param ()=>void code: A function to run with retry error trapped.
+   :param ()=>void function: A function to run with retry errors being
-                         If one occurs, the function will be called again after the promise associated with the retry error's file loading has been resolved.
+                             trapped.
+If one occurs, the function
+                             will be called again after the promise associated with the retry error's file
+                             loading has been resolved.

 From within a web page, you can obtain the ``mathjax`` variable via